-In 2006, the Group contracted a subordinated loan agreement with five credit institutions for EUR 60,000 thousand bearing an inter-banking interest rate available during the respective period + 3,4%.
-The inter-banking rate is, for each period, the annual interest rate offered for deposits in the respective currency, which is published on the reference page at 11:00 am, Bruxelles time.
-The loan shall be repaid by one installment at the seventh anniversary from the contract date.
+In 2006, the Group contracted a subordinated loan agreement with five credit institutions for EUR 60,000 thousand bearing an interest rate valid for the respective period EURIBOR + 3.4%.
+The inter-banking rate is, for each period, the annual interest rate offered for deposits in the respective currency, which is published on the reference page at 11:00 am, Brussels time.
+The loan shall be repaid by one installment on the seventh anniversary from the contract date.